sriramlab/SCOPE/misc/simulations/README.md

 ### PLINK Conversion Script

-SCOPE can take the output from `plink --maf` as input to perform supervised analysis.
-The script `generate_plink_frq.py` will convert output from previous SCOPE runs to match the output from `plink --maf`.
+SCOPE can take the output from `plink --freq` as input to perform supervised analysis.
+The script `generate_plink_frq.py` will convert output from previous SCOPE runs to match the output from `plink --freq`.
 It requires the path to the PLINK BIM file, the outputted frequencies, and the output filename as input.